 When there is 'reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm' a bullying incident should be addressed as a child protection concern.
 If the anti-bullying procedures are seen to be ineffective, the Headteacher and the DSL will also consider child protection procedures.

 PSHE education regularly provides opportunities for children to understand bullying is wrong, its impact and how to deal with it.

-LGBT+ inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum and there is a range of support available to help settings counter homophobic, biphobic and transphobic bullying and abuse.
+LGBTQ+ inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum.

 Safety/Cybercrime